desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 - {@link bound +}
 - {@link Binding +}

-Bindings are commonly used to set view properties dynamically — keeping business logic and calculations out of the view.
-View properties can be bound simply by passing the result of the {@link bound} function directly to the `ui` method.
-In JSX code, you can use the `bound` function directly in the JSX expression, or use the text binding syntax (see below).
+Bindings are commonly used to set view properties dynamically.
+Using `ui` functions and/or JSX, you can simply pass the result of the {@link bound} function to bind a particular view property.
+In JSX code, you can also use text binding syntax (see below).

 ```tsx
 // bind to the text property of a label